 Here is what you need to know about Election Day 2012.
 Bookmark this page for updates.

 While it was uncertain where voting would be held because of the damage brought by Hurricane Sandy, all of Hackettstown's voting centers are open and operating.
-To see where your district is scheduled to vote, go here.

 The Hackettstown Council has two seats up for grabs, with both Republican incumbents being opposed by two Democrats.
 Councilmen Scott Sheldon and William Conforti are being opposed by Anthony Olivo and Mary Beth Maciag.